-6) Civic Engagement: PLP Scholars will understand and demonstrate the importance of civic engagement and community activism as measured through volunteerism, community and campus service, team projects and class assignments.
+6) Civic Engagement: PLP Scholars will understand and demonstrate the importance of civic engagement and community activism through experiential education opportunities as measured through volunteerism, community and campus service, team projects, class assignments, and guided reflection activities throughout .
 We expect that 90% of our students will meet or exceed our minimum level of performance.